jevgenik/manuals/source/files/software/nvidia_sw.rst

 * Data instruction from images of documents (e.g. ID cards)
 * Creation of pipelines using several models (e.g. OCR, VLM).
 For example can set an alarm by natural language prompt "is there a fire on the image?"
-And a camera video stream will be analyzed by the pipeline and if a fire is detected an alarm will be triggered (sent a request by a WebSocket)
+And a camera video stream will be analyzed by the pipeline and if a fire is detected an alarm will be triggered (sent a request by a WebSocket) `Example on GitHUb <https://github.com/NVIDIA/metropolis-nim-workflows/blob/main/workflows/vlm_alerts/README.md>`_

 **Nvidia Metropolis** is a platform that enables the development of AI applications for video analytics.
 `Website <https://www.nvidia.com/en-eu/autonomous-machines/intelligent-video-analytics-platform/>`_